 - Notations on Registration Certificates

-- the letter F designates that an animal has been tested and determined to be FREE of the genetic condition;
+- the letter F designating “FREE” on the registration certificate of any animal that has been determined by such a test to be free of the genetic condition;

-- the letter C designates that an animal has been tested and determined to be a CARRIER of the genetic condition;
+- the letter C designating “CARRIER” on the registration certificate of any animal that has been determined by such test to be a carrier of the genetic condition.

 Reporting an Abnormal Calf